docker/docs/desktop/troubleshoot/overview.md

   target-url="https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade_desktop_support"
 %}

-This page contains information on how to diagnose and troubleshoot Docker Desktop issues and how to check the logs
+This page contains information on how to diagnose and troubleshoot Docker Desktop, and how to check the logs.

 ## Troubleshoot menu